Belgravia was once the haunt of handcuffs and thieves, but now rivals Mayfair as London’s wealthiest district.

 Lord Grosvenor was responsible for much of the funding, and set Cubitt to work on the houses around Belgrave Square.
 John Nash was simultaneously making his name on the remodelled Buckingham House, turning into the grand mansion that we see today – Buckingham Palace.

-If you enjoy this then try: Belgrave Square (you can walk it in less than 2 mins); Chelsea (walk it in 16 mins or catch a train from Hyde Park Corner to Chelsea); Knightsbridge (you can walk it in 6 mins) and Mayfair.
+If you enjoy this then try: Belgrave Square (you can walk it in less than 2 mins); Chelsea (walk it in 16 mins or catch a train from Hyde Park Corner to Sloane Square); Knightsbridge (you can walk it in 6 mins) and Mayfair.